 A registered nurse with over 35 years of experience, Katherine Harris has worked as an operating room nurse, a nurse manager and a hospice nurse.
 She appreciates taking care of patients in addiction treatment who are getting a second chance at life.
 At Bluff, she manages clinical staff and oversees patient care.

 Multidisciplinary, Coordinated Approach

-Teamwork and collaboration is at the heart of what we do at Bluff Plantation, from the assessment through discharge and aftercare.
-The Bluff Plantation team integrates evidence-based medical treatment into every aspect of addiction treatment, rehabilitation and recovery.
+Teamwork and collaboration is at the heart of what we do at Bluff, from the assessment through discharge and aftercare.
+The Bluff team integrates evidence-based medical treatment into every aspect of addiction treatment, rehabilitation and recovery.